 In your quest for getting the perfect shape for your landscape, you often make this mistake.
 How to trim a weeping cherry tree without distorting its natural shape?
 It’s quite simple, do not fight the natural sway and twirl of the branches when pruning.

 In addition, this is also the reason why most people over-prune.
 They just trim and cut without realizing they have already taken so much, causing the cherry to die eventually.

-A weeping cherry tree can be a great addition to your landscape if you know how to trim and maintain its shape.
-Follow the recommended tips and avoid these five mistakes to ensure you’ll get the best tree shape that you’ve always wanted.
+Finally, a weeping cherry tree can be a great addition to your landscape if you know how to trim and maintain its shape.
+So, follow the recommended tips and avoid these five mistakes to ensure you’ll get the best tree shape that you’ve always wanted.

-Do you have any other pruning tricks that we should add to the list?
+Last but not least, it’s your time to share your thoughts: Do you have any other pruning tricks that we should add to the list?
 How about pruning mistakes that you want to share?
+Also, what are your experiences with this topic?
 Let’s hear them out!
-Comment and Share your thoughts!
+Comment and share your thoughts!